abington/SDO-Pattern/README.md

 The following is based on a simple scenario:

-- data is contained in file that is provided by some other system over which we have no control
+- data is contained in a file that is provided by some other system over which we have no control
     - we need a file transport
 - external data format is json, the internal format is a StdClass
     - we need a mapper that maps incoming json to StdClass and back out as Json